mkh-welsch/crossfilter/README.md

     // "2011-11-14T17:07:21Z", 2, 90, 6, "visa", {"004", "005"}
 ```

-If you have a not sortable type, but just are interested on specific entries a workaroud is to make them binary sortable.
+If you have a type, which is not sortable but you are just interested on specific entries you can use a workaroud to make them formal sortable.

 ```C++
 auto no_tabs = payments.dimension([](auto r) { return r.type != std::string("tab") ?
 1 : 0; });